Physician Payment Committee

 Commitment to listening and improving

 The OMA PPC has been listening to member feedback on how to ensure the PPC process is as fair and transparent as possible.
 We have been working to evolve how we collaborate with constituencies, while also enhancing the way we engage with the Ministry of Health.
-We’ve made important strides, but acknowledge that there is much more to do.
+We’ve made important strides, but there is much more to do.

 Gender pay equity, intrasectional fee relativity and medical innovation/technological advances